Eric Nelson (historian): Career

 After earning his Ph.D., Nelson taught for another year at Cambridge before returning to Harvard as a Junior Fellow in 2004.
-By 2009, he was named the Frederick S. Danziger Associate Professor of Government, and was granted tenure just one year later at the age of 32.
+By 2009, he was named the Frederick S. Danziger Associate Professor of Government, and was granted tenure one year later at the age of 32.
 In 2014, he was named the Robert M. Beren Professor of Government.
 He has also been awarded fellowships by the John Simon Guggenheim Memorial Foundation and the American Council of Learned Societies.

 He has published four books since returning to Harvard and is working on a fifth that will explore theology and contemporary liberal philosophy.

 Nelson has taught classes at Harvard that cover topics including Thomas Hobbes, the American Revolution, the English Revolution, Jewish political tradition, monarchy, republicanism, and the Enlightenment.

 According to Diana Muir, Nelson is "one of a group of scholars engaged in the enterprise of re-evaluating the origins of modern political theory".
 According to Nathan Perl-Rosenthal, Nelson's Hebrew Republic "demonstrates unforgettably that we need to understand piety to comprehend politics."

 Nelson, along with Harry Lewis, Margo Seltzer, and Richard Thomas, wrote an op-ed expressing their opposition to Harvard's proposed policy to ban members of final clubs and other officially unrecognized social clubs from holding captaincies or receiving endorsements for top fellowships.